krakenrf/heimdall_daq_fw/README.md

 Heimdall is the data acquisition software for KrakenSDR.
 It needs to be used together with DSP software like our direction finding or GNU Radio software.

-If you are running a Raspberry Pi 4 we recommend starting with our ready to use image at https://github.com/krakenrf/krakensdr_doa/releases/.
+If you are running a Raspberry Pi 4/5 or Orange Pi 5B we recommend starting with our ready to use images at https://mega.nz/folder/8T1jiIzR#_1Ujs4Eoy0wdRib9eHCVSg

 This image contains heimdall and the direction finding code.
 The direction finding software autostarts on boot if the KrakenSDR is plugged in and powered.

+Follow the installation guide on the Wiki at https://github.com/krakenrf/krakensdr_docs/wiki/02.-Direction-Finding-Quickstart-Guide

 Alternatively, if you are on another system see our Wiki at for Docker and Virtual Box options https://github.com/krakenrf/krakensdr_docs/wiki/10.-VirtualBox,-Docker-Images-and-Install-Scripts#install-scripts, or see below for manual install information.